jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

   \ \mathrm{mod}\ 2^{Q}
 $$
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-where $e$ is any one appearing in one of the $(e,k)$ pairs we are considering.
+for all $e$ such that $(e,k)$ is one of the pairs considered in the previous step.

-5. Compute those bits and store them in a static data table, along with $Q$'s.
+5. Compute those bits and store them in a static data table, possibly along with $Q$'s.

-6. In the runtime, for given $e$ and $k$ we choose the needed bits from the table and compute
+6. At runtime, for given $e$ and $k$ we choose the needed bits from the table and compute
 $$
   \left(n\left(\left\lceil 2^{Q+e+k-\eta-1}\cdot 5^{k-\eta} \right\rceil
     \ \mathrm{mod}\ 2^{Q}\right)\ \mathrm{mod}\ 2^{Q}\right).
 $$

-7. By iteratively multiplying a power of $10$ and taking the upper bits, we can compute the digits of $\left\lfloor w\cdot 10^{k} \right\rfloor\ \mathrm{mod}\ 10^{\eta}$, left to right.
+7. By iteratively multiplying a power of $10$ and taking the upper bits, we can compute the digits of $\left(\left\lfloor w\cdot 10^{k} \right\rfloor\ \mathrm{mod}\ 10^{\eta}\right)$ from left to right.

 # Rounding

-After generating the number of digits requested, we have to perform rounding.
-This is an incredibly complicated issue, though sounds very simple.
-The main source of the complication is the deep hierarchy of digits, which is basically the root reason why there are many ramifications of different rounding cases that all need different treatments.
-However, fortunately, most of those cases can be categorized into two cases which we will explore in this section.
+After generating the requested number of digits, we have to perform rounding.
+It sounds simple, but it is in fact an incredibly complicated issue.
+The root cause of the difficulty is the many ramifications of different cases that all need different handling.
+However, fortunately, most of those cases can be categorized into two which we will explore in this section.

 ## Rounding inside a subsegment

 A segment, which consists of $\eta$-digits, is divided into several *subsegments* that are small enough to fit inside $32$-bits.
 The most common case of rounding is when it happens inside a subsegment.

-Let's say we have a $9$-digit subsegment, and we need to round after printing $t$-digits for some $1\leq t\leq 8$.
+Let's say we have a $9$-digit subsegment, and we need to round at the $t$-th digit of the subsegment for some $1\leq t\leq 8$.
 So there are at least one digit left in the subsegment that will not be printed.
 In this case, the rounding happens when the following conditions are met, assuming the default rounding rule:

-1. If the remaining $(9-t)$-digits consist a number that is strictly bigger than $10^{9-t}/2$, then we have to do round-up.
+1. If the remaining $(9-t)$-digits consist a number that is strictly bigger than $10^{9-t}/2$, then round-up.

-2. If that number is strictly smaller than $10^{9-t}/2$, then we should not do round-up.
+2. If that number is strictly smaller than $10^{9-t}/2$, then round-down.

 3. When that number is exactly $10^{9-t}/2$, then:
+    - If the currently printed number is odd, then round-up.
-    - If there are further nonzero digits after the current subsegment, then we have to do round-up.
+    - If there are further nonzero digits after the current subsegment, then round-up.
-    - If the currently printed number is odd, then we have to do round-up regardless of if there are further digits or not.
+    - Otherwise, round-down.

 The problem is that $t$ is in general a runtime variable, not a constant.
-So it sounds like we have to have the number consisting of the remaining $(9-t)$-digits, and also the threshold $10^{9-t}/2$ in our hands, right?
-It turns out, actually we can check these conditions without really computing those numbers.
+So it sounds like we have to compute this $(9-t)$-digits number at runtime.
+But it turns out, we can still do this check without computing it.

 The idea is again based on the "fixed-point fractions trick" I learned from [James Anhalt's algorithm](https://jk-jeon.github.io/posts/2022/02/jeaiii-algorithm/).
 It goes as follows.

 1. Let's say we have a $9$-digit subsegment.
-Let's call it $n$ here, though we already have used $n$ to denote something completely different.
+Let's call it $n$ (this $n$ has nothing to do with the $n$ we have been using in previous sections).
 In order to print $n$, we find a good approximation of the rational number $n/10^{8}$ as a $64$-bit fixed-point fractional number, where the upper $32$-bits represent the integer part and the lower $32$-bits represent the fractional part.
 More precisely, we find a $64$-bit integer $y$ such that

     $$
       \frac{2^{32}n}{10^{8}} \leq y < \frac{2^{32}(n+1)}{10^{8}}.